acr8133/kOS-Scripts-old/README.md

  - Before using this script, you must have prior knowledge of kOS in order for you to use this script properly.
 The systems largely differ in each and every craft (different mods, setup, etc.) so you must know how to tune PIDs and such to your own likings.
- - De-orbit script is heavily hard-coded, proceed with caution.
-For better results, make sure plane difference is less than five degrees.
  - ASDS profile works best when used on equatorial launches.

  # Known Bugs:
  - None ATM.